43H1-BOI/JetpackCompose/app/src/main/java/com/the43h1/jetpackcompose/A_CheezyCode/Notes.md

 	- We Can Also Create our Own Modifier Properties
     - It is Referred as Best Practice to add Modifier in Your Composable

+# Video 4 : Column Lists

+	- We use lazy column / row to make them scrollable
+	- Also we Can Use modifier property like
+		- verticalscroll
+		- horizontalscroll